While I have a love of reading, I also have a great love of writing and have often been asked "what inspires me to write?"

 Other articles have also been published in the Brisbane Child, Woman & Child and the Town & Country Farmer magazine about a Clydesdale we once owned and about the special bond between Man and Beast: "Horse Antics - Straight From The Horse's Mouth" published in 2004.

-I have been writing for over 20 years now.
-While my writing started out purely as an enjoyable hobby, it soon became good therapy, particularly when I felt the need to express what was on my mind, no matter whether the subject was uplifting or sombre; it was always and still is good therapy - personally.
+I have been writing for over 30 years now and while my writing started out purely as an enjoyable hobby, it soon became good therapy, particularly when I felt the need to express what was on my mind, no matter whether the subject was uplifting or somber; it was always and still is good therapy - personally.

 At one stage I had considered the idea of undertaking a journalist course to help further my writing skills.
 However, when my second child was eventually diagnosed with autism and intellectual impairment, my writing career was suddenly put on hold and I literally stopped writing...

-Heather Golding - Author Memoir and Published Article Writer From an article - dated December 2011
+Heather Golding - Author Memoir and Published Article Writer Extract from an article - dated December 2011